jeremylong/DependencyCheck/src/site/markdown/nexus-analyzer.md

 Nexus Analyzer
 ==============

-Dependency Check includes an analyzer which will check for the Maven GAV (Group/Artifact/Version) information for artifacts in the scanned area.
+Dependency-check includes an analyzer that will check for the Maven GAV (Group/Artifact/Version) information for artifacts in the scanned area.
 By default the information comes from [Maven Central][1], but can be configured to use a local repository if necessary.
 If the artifact's hash is found in the